 Recruiting in Japan: Conclusion

 Thank you Tetsu and the rest of the team at Kaizen Platform for this insight into Japan’s talent market!
-If you liked what you heard and you’d like to join their team, you can find their jobs page here.

 We’re lucky to have customers who can teach us about the different motivations of candidates around the world.
 If you’d like to share your team’s story, email us at email@example.com.